obieq/fluent-plugin-cassandra-cql/README.md

 Cassandra output plugin for Fluentd.

-Implemented using the cassandra-cql gem and targets CQL version 3.0.0
+Implemented using the cassandra-cql gem and targets CQL 3.0.0 and Cassandra 1.1.x

 # Raison d'être
 Currently, there's another Fluentd Cassandra plugin [see